top of page

 DETAILED ABOUT

 Hello!
-My name is Doug Lattuca.
-I am a sports broadcaster from Dix Hills, New York.
+My name is Doug Lattuca, and I am a sports broadcaster from Dix Hills, New York.
+I currently serve as a Broadcast Assistant for the Vegas Golden Knights (NHL) and Henderson Silver Knights (AHL).

-In July 2023, I accepted my first job as the Broadcaster and Director of Communications for the 2023 Commissioner's Cup Champion Danbury Hat Tricks hockey team in the Federal Prospects Hockey League.
-In my second season with the team (April 2025), I was honored with the Hat Tricks Award for my contributions to the organization both on the mic and behind the scenes, as well as the FPHL Broadcaster of the Year Award, the league's Award of Excellence for Broadcasting.
+In July 2023, I accepted my first professional role as the Broadcaster and Director of Communications for the 2023 Commissioner's Cup Champion Danbury Hat Tricks of the Federal Prospects Hockey League.
+In my second season with the team (April 2025), I was honored with the Hat Tricks Award for my contributions both on the mic and behind the scenes, as well as the FPHL Broadcaster of the Year Award, the league’s Award of Excellence for Broadcasting.

-As a diehard New York Rangers fan growing up, I was introduced to broadcasting by Sam Rosen, the Rangers’ play-by-play commentator.
-His liveliness and excitement drew me in and made me realize that sports broadcasting was what I wanted to pursue as a young professional.
-In 2014, I was fortunate enough to meet Kenny Albert, radio broadcaster for the Rangers.
-Most memorably, during that game, the Rangers were down 3-0 going into the final period, but after speaking to Albert between periods, the Rangers scored five goals in the third to win the game.
+As a diehard New York Rangers fan, I was introduced to broadcasting by Sam Rosen, the Rangers’ play-by-play commentator.
+His energy and excitement drew me in and solidified my goal to pursue sports broadcasting professionally.
+In 2014, I had the opportunity to meet Kenny Albert, radio broadcaster for the Rangers, during a game in which the Rangers were down 3-0 entering the final period — after speaking with Albert between periods, the Rangers scored five goals in the third to win the game, creating a lifelong memory.

-Leveraging my passion for digital journalism, I developed the broadcasting program for my high school, Hills West Media, which featured a sports podcast called Colts’ Corner.
-The podcast went on to win an award from the Long Island Press Association.
-From there, I became the voice of the Colts through West TV, which broadcasted Hills West athletics live.
+Leveraging my passion for digital journalism, I developed the broadcasting program at my high school, Hills West Media, which featured a sports podcast called Colts’ Corner.
+The podcast won an award from the Long Island Press Association, and I later became the voice of the Colts through West TV, broadcasting Hills West athletics live.

 bottom of page